Namib Desert

 Activities

 When visiting the oldest desert in the world, you will find a surprisingly large amount of things to do and places to see.
 It is almost impossible to comprehend the immense vastness of the Namib, and the closest you will get to understand its enormity is by taking a hot air balloon ride.
 You will not regret a single second.
 If this doesn't make you feel small, looking up at the night sky on one of the many cloudless evenings is a sure cure.
-Sossusvlei has been certified as a "Dark Sky Reserve," which means that the night skies viewed here are amongst the darkest in the world because of the absence of pollution.
+Sossusvlei has been certified as a "Dark Sky Reserve," which means that the night skies viewed here are among the darkest in the world because of the absence of pollution.
 Go on, breathe in the stars.

 If you're attracted to the coastline or have an interest in seafaring, you must make your way to the Skeleton Coast, named after the multitude of ships that met their end here due to the fog-riddled climate.
 Wherever you travel along the Namib, be sure to take your camera, as the various landscapes are mesmerizing.
 There are also many types of safaris offered in the region, such as 4x4, boat, or walking safaris.
-For the more adventurous spirits, quad biking, horse riding, dune boarding, sky diving, and surfing are available and are sure to get the heart racing.
+For the more adventurous spirits, quad biking, horse riding, dune boarding, skydiving, and surfing are available and are sure to get the heart racing.